visgl/deck.gl/docs/api-reference/widgets/overview.md

 ### Global Theming

-Apply to all wigdets with the `.deck-widget` selector.
+Apply to all widgets with the `.deck-widget` selector.

 ```css
 .deck-widget {